hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### Implicit functions

 We can also represent geometric models as an isosurface of a scalar field.
+This way we have a continuous representation of a surface given by an implicit function.

 Another common geometric model is the _implicit representation_, where a surface is generated as an isosurface of a _3D_ ... precisely a multiresolution representation based on a _data_ ...
 As the ﬁeld _function_s used by _implicit_ objects are usually